Hey Product Hunt 👋 Get 30% off your first 3 months if you sign up using this link

 This subscription renewal email features the GIF of the popular nyan cat as a lighthearted nod to the meme culture.
 The positive GIF, paired with the soothing tone of the email copy, and the emphasis on the value their premium subscription brings, makes for a great subscription renewal reminder.

-GIFs in SaaS Emails: GIF showcasing nyan cat
+GIFs in SaaS Emails: GIF showcasing a clip from the movie Rocky

 Jazz up your next SaaS email with GIFs